Momentum Lab.

 A score in which 11 male dancers/gymnasts threw themselves and each other into the air, collided, caught and fell onto the floor.

-Five decades later, Momentum Lab is an exciting update to this concept, drawing on all the substantial knowledge that has since been developed in related movement fields and putting it into contact with aerial circus/dance apparatus, modern aerial rigging and all the possibilities that these provide.
+Five decades later, Momentum Lab was inspired by this concept, drawing on the substantial knowledge that has since been developed in acrobatic movement fields and bringing it into contact with aerial apparatus, modern aerial rigging and all the possibilities that these provide.

 Momentum Lab is Magnesium reimagined, with rigging and ropes.